minibolt-guide/minibolt/guide/bitcoin/bitcoin-client.md

   [...]
   ```

+Monitor the log file for a few minutes to see if it works fine (it may stop at "dnsseed thread exit", that's ok).

 * Link the Bitcoin data directory from the "admin" user home directory as well.
   This allows "admin" to work with bitcoind directly, for example using the command `bitcoin-cli`